Encyclopaedia of relations and characters,

 within a species.
 In sexual reproduction lineages are connected and each organism has two parents, four grandparents, etc. Within an organism cell division causes branching.
 In a plant, fungus, or animal, recently branched cells lie close to each other.
 The

-larger the distance between two cells, the smaller is their kinship.
+larger the genetic distance between two cells, the smaller is their kinship.

 c.
 Genetic development